Postsynaptic density

 The postsynaptic density (PSD) is a protein dense specialization attached to the postsynaptic membrane.
 PSDs were originally identified by electron microscopy as an electron-dense region at the membrane of a postsynaptic neuron.
 The PSD is in close apposition to the presynaptic active zone and ensures that receptors are in close proximity to presynaptic neurotransmitter release sites.
 PSDs vary in size and composition among brain regions, and have been studied in great detail at glutamatergic synapses.
 Hundreds of proteins have been identified in the postsynaptic density, including glutamate receptors, scaffold proteins, and many signaling molecules.

 Structure

 The structure and composition of the PSD have been the focus of numerous molecular studies of synaptic plasticity, a cellular model of learning and memory.
-PSDs are sized on the order of 250 to 500 nanometres in diameter and 25 to 50 nanometres in thickness, depending on the activity state of the synapse.
-During synaptic plasticity, the total size of the PSD is increasing along with an increase in synaptic size and strength after inducing long-term potentiation at single synapses.
+In mammals, PSDs are on the order of 250 to 500 nanometres in diameter and 25 to 50 nanometres in thickness, depending on the activity state of the synapse.
+During synaptic plasticity, the total size of the PSD is increased along with an increase in synaptic size and strength after inducing long-term potentiation at single synapses.